godotengine/godot-docs/tutorials/export/one-click_deploy.rst

 Using one-click deploy
 ----------------------

-- If deploying to Android, enable developer mode on your mobile device then enable USB debugging.
+- If deploying to Android, enable developer mode on your mobile device then enable USB debugging in the device's settings.
 - After enabling USB debugging, connect the device to your PC using an USB cable.

    - For advanced users, it should also be possible to use wireless ADB.